Lightspeed, John Joseph Adams

 About John R. Fultz

 John R. Fultz lives in the Bay Area, California, but is originally from Kentucky.
-His fiction has appeared in Black Gate, Weird Tales, Space & Time, Lightspeed, Way of the Wizard, and Cthulhu's Reign.
-His comic book work includes Primordia, Zombie Tales, and Cthulhu Tales.
-John's literary heroes include Tanith Lee, Thomas Ligotti, Clark Ashton Smith, Lord Dunsany, William Gibson, Robert Silverberg, and Darrell Schweitzer, not to mention Howard, Poe, and Shakespeare.
-When not writing novels, stories, or comics, John teaches English Literature at the high school level and plays a mean guitar.
+His fiction has appeared in Black Gate, Weird Tales, Space & Time, Lightspeed, Way of the Wizard, and Cthulhu’s Reign, and his comic book work includes Primordia, Zombie Tales, and Cthulhu Tales.
+He has many literary heroes, including Tanith Lee, Thomas Ligotti, Clark Ashton Smith, Lord Dunsany, William Gibson, Robert Silverberg, and Darrell Schweitzer, not to mention Howard, Poe, and Shakespeare.
+When not writing novels, stories, or comics, John teaches English literature at the high school level and plays a mean guitar.

 About Joe R. Lansdale

-Joe R. Lansdale is the author of nearly four dozen novels, including the Edgar Award–winning The Bottoms.
-He has received nine Bram Stoker Awards, the American Mystery Award, the British Fantasy Award, a Critics’ Choice Award, and the Grinzane Cavour Prize for Literature, among others.
-His novella Bubba Ho-Tep was adapted to film by Don Coscarelli.
+Joe R. Lansdale is the author of over fifty novels, winning the Edgar Award, nine Bram Stoker Awards, a Critics’ Choice Award, and others.

 About Charles Yu

 Charles Yu is the author of How to Live Safely in a Science Fictional Universe, which was named one of the best books of the year by Time magazine.
+He received the National Book Foundation’s 5 Under 35 Award for his story collection Third Class Superhero and was a finalist for the PEN Center USA Literary Award.
 His work has been published in the New York Times, Playboy, and Slate, among other periodicals.

 About Ursula K. Le Guin

-Ursula K. Le Guin (1929–2018) was an author of novels, children’s books, and short stories, mainly in the genres of fantasy and science fiction.
+Ursula K. Le Guin (1929–2018) was an American author of novels, children’s books, and short stories, mainly in the genres of fantasy and science fiction.
+She has also written poetry, literary criticism, and essays.
 She was widely recognized as one of the greatest science fiction writers in the history of the genre.
+She won both the Hugo and Nebula Awards on several occasions, as well as the National Book Award, the PEN/Malamud Award, and many other honors and prizes.
+In 2014, she was awarded the National Book Foundation Medal for Distinguished Contribution to American Letters.

 About David Tallerman